bytecodealliance/wasmtime/README.md

 to fix that.

-The core codegen crates have minimal dependencies, support no\_std mode (see below), and do not require any host floating-point support.
+The core codegen crates have minimal dependencies, support no\_std mode (see below), and do not require any host floating-point support, and do not use callstack recursion.

 Cranelift does not yet perform mitigations for Spectre or related security issues, though it may do so in the future.
 It does not